ils78/node_aliexpress/README.md

 node_aliexpress
 =================

-Node.js project for aliexpress coupons
+Node.js scraping project for aliexpress coupons

 Use "node index.js" to get all coupons info